Residency Program in Dentistry and Oral Surgery

 Veterinary dentistry is a relatively new and rapidly expanding specialty with excellent employment opportunities both in private practice as in academia.
 The residency program at UC Davis provides exceptional opportunities in advanced oral surgery and clinical research.

-Courses of activities
+Courses and activities

 Clinical service rotations